 Kyle Coetzer has always had a have-bat-will-travel attitude and has skippered Scotland to a string of notable successes on the international stage in recent years.

-Coetzer, 36, might have been forced to sit on the sidelines during the Covid-19 pandemic, but he has made a huge contribution to the sport in Scotland in the last 20 years and insists he still has plenty of challenges in future competitions.
+Captain Coetzer might have been forced to sit on the sidelines during the Covid-19 pandemic, but he has made a huge contribution to the sport in Scotland and England during the last 20 years and insists that he still has plenty of challenges in future competitions.

 He told the Press and Journal about his most memorable matches – and, unsurprisingly, the list featured his country’s unprecedented victory over world No 1 side England in Edinburgh in 2018.

-However, Coetzer chose the victory against Sri Lanka in Kent in 2017 – an occasion where he handed over the captaincy to his late colleague, Con de Lange – as the most cherished memory of his life in the game.
+However, the Aberdeen-born stalwart chose the victory against Sri Lanka in Kent in 2017 – an occasion where he handed over the captaincy to his late colleague, Con de Lange – as the most cherished memory of his life in the game, even as he talked about his other favourite days on the field.

 He and his north-east confrere, Matt Cross, both struck centuries as the Scots – who were chasing 288 – recorded an emphatic seven-wicket triumph over the ICC Full members.
 Coetzer, who top-scored with 118 in an opening stand of 201 with Cross, described the convincing display as the start of “our powerful journey as a team”, while paying a poignant tribute to De Lange, who died last year at just 38.